awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func putRepositoryTriggers(input: PutRepositoryTriggersInput, completion: @escaping (ClientRuntime.SdkResult<PutRepositoryTriggersOutputResponse, PutRepositoryTriggersOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Adds or updates tags for a resource in AWS CodeCommit.
-For a list of valid resources
-in AWS CodeCommit, see <a href="https:​//docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-access-control-identity-based.html#arn-formats">CodeCommit Resources and Operations in the AWS CodeCommit User
+For a list of valid resources in AWS CodeCommit, see [CodeCommit Resources and Operations](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-access-control-identity-based.html#arn-formats) in the AWS CodeCommit User Guide.
-Guide.

 ``` swift
 func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)
 ```

-### testRepositoryTriggers(input:​completion:​)
+### testRepositoryTriggers(input:completion:)

-Tests the functionality of repository triggers by sending information to the trigger
-target.
-If real data is available in the repository, the test sends data from the last
+Tests the functionality of repository triggers by sending information to the trigger target.
+If real data is available in the repository, the test sends data from the last commit.
-commit.
 If no data is available, sample data is generated.

 ``` swift
 func testRepositoryTriggers(input: TestRepositoryTriggersInput, completion: @escaping (ClientRuntime.SdkResult<TestRepositoryTriggersOutputResponse, TestRepositoryTriggersOutputError>) -> Void)
 ```

-### untagResource(input:​completion:​)
+### untagResource(input:completion:)

 Removes tags for a resource in AWS CodeCommit.
-For a list of valid resources in AWS
-CodeCommit, see <a href="https:​//docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-access-control-identity-based.html#arn-formats">CodeCommit Resources and Operations in the AWS CodeCommit User
+For a list of valid resources in AWS CodeCommit, see [CodeCommit Resources and Operations](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-access-control-identity-based.html#arn-formats) in the AWS CodeCommit User Guide.
-Guide.

 ``` swift
 func untagResource(input: UntagResourceInput, completion: @escaping (ClientRuntime.SdkResult<UntagResourceOutputResponse, UntagResourceOutputError>) -> Void)
 ```

-### updateApprovalRuleTemplateContent(input:​completion:​)
+### updateApprovalRuleTemplateContent(input:completion:)

 Updates the content of an approval rule template.
-You can change the number of
-required approvals, the membership of the approval rule, and whether an approval pool is
+You can change the number of required approvals, the membership of the approval rule, and whether an approval pool is defined.
-defined.

 ``` swift
 func updateApprovalRuleTemplateContent(input: UpdateApprovalRuleTemplateContentInput, completion: @escaping (ClientRuntime.SdkResult<UpdateApprovalRuleTemplateContentOutputResponse, UpdateApprovalRuleTemplateContentOutputError>) -> Void)
 ```

-### updateApprovalRuleTemplateDescription(input:​completion:​)
+### updateApprovalRuleTemplateDescription(input:completion:)

 Updates the description for a specified approval rule template.